fdq09eca/cs50w-pset2/README.md

   see the new message (with display name and timestamp) appear on their channel page.
 Sending and receiving messages should NOT require reloading the page.

+  - show message input field only if the user is in a channel (_flask, jinja condition_)
+    - no boardcast from the lobby
+  - use `socketio` and `emit` from _flask_ as and API to boardcast users' message in the channel
+    - messages are formated with timestamp `datetime` module
+  - use JS to display to each client

 - **Remembering the Channel**: If a user is on a channel page, closes the web browser window, and goes back to your web application, your application should remember what channel the user was on previously and take the user back to that channel.
+  - client side stores **current channel name/id**
+  - use _JS_ to check if client name and channel name/id exist in the index page
+    - if yes, redirect to the _channel_
 - **Personal Touch**: Add at least one additional feature to your chat application of your choosing!
 Feel free to be creative, but if you’re looking for ideas, possibilities include: supporting deleting one’s own messages, supporting use attachments (file uploads) as messages, or supporting private messaging between two users.

+  - private messaging
+    - _user-id_ to _user-id_, conditional `socketio`
+      - show to the respective user when their id is suggested by another user's input
+  - attachment, uplaoding (_flask_, check the documentation)

 - In `README.md`, include a short writeup describing your project, what’s contained in each file, and (optionally) any other additional information the staff should know about your project.
 Also, include